wingify/q-directives/README.md

 ### Compromises for Performance

 In order to achieve performance, one must make compromises. `q-directives` **(q = quick)** exposes a brand new directive system takes an approach that make several compromises on features provided by the native directive system.
-The major one is that `q-directives` does away watchers.
+That is a fair barter, because `#PerfMatters`.
+The major one is that `q-directives` does away with watchers.
 That's right:

 **Adding a q-directive in your app like q-show, q-hide or q-text adds zero watchers to your Angular.js application.**